 The Norwegian demo case is a new development in Oslo, representing a cold climate.
 It has circular shape that emphasises the social issues of sustainable neighbourhoods like sharing of spaces, functions, energy, and infrastructure.
 As such, the project has high symbolic value in showing the importance of community issues in neighbourhood developments.

-The Spanish demo case is a new development in Santa Coloma de Gramenet, a city close to Barcelona representing a typical Mediterranean climate.
+The Spanish demo case is a new development in Fondo, a neighbourhood in Santa Coloma de Gramenet, a city close to Barcelona representing a typical Mediterranean climate.
 The development is a typical infill project in a dense urban area,with squares of multi-storey apartment blocks.
 This context is common in many European cities.